Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Typically, a standard gym membership paid on time will not affect your credit score, as gyms do not report these payments to credit bureaus.
+• Signing up for a gym membership and making regular payments typically does not affect your credit score, as most fitness centers do not report this activity to credit bureaus.

 More: